• Skip to primary navigation

 📖 Recipe

-Okoy or ukoy is a lightly battered, crispy fritter made with shrimp and vegetables.
-It is delicious and even better when paired with a spicy vinegar dipping sauce.
+Lightly battered, crispy fritters with shrimp and vegetables served with a spicy vinegar dipping sauce.

 Print Pin Rate